zishone/mongover/README.md

 * **collectionName.spec.json**
     ```json5
     {
-        "dropFirst": false,                     // Specifies if the Collection should be dropped before specification is applied.
+        "recreate": false,                     // Specifies if the Collection should be dropped before specification is applied.
-        "dropIndexesFirst": false,              // Specifies if all the Indexes of the Collection should be dropped before specification is applied.
+        "recreateIndexes": false,              // Specifies if all the Indexes of the Collection should be dropped before specification is applied.
         "options": {},                          // Create Collection Options.
 See: http://mongodb.github.io/node-mongodb-native/3.2/api/Db.html#createCollection
         "indexes": [
             {
-                "dropFirst": false,             // Specifies if Index with same name should  be dropped before specification is applied.
+                "recreate": false,             // Specifies if Index with same name should  be dropped before specification is applied.
                 "keys": {                       // Specify keys to be indexed.
 See: https://docs.mongodb.com/manual/indexes/#index-types
                     "fieldName": 1
                 },